Continuous glucose monitors

 • A CGM is useful for showing patterns in your glucose levels and alerting you if your blood glucose is getting too low.

-• From 1 October 2024 Pharmac will be funding some types of CGMs for people who meet their criteria.
+• In New Zealand some types of CGMs are funded by Pharmac for people who meet their criteria.

 Print this page

-A continuous glucose monitor (CGM) is a small device people with diabetes can wear to measure their glucose levels every few minutes throughout the day and night.
-CGMs can be programmed to sound alarms and send alerts if your glucose levels are outside your set target range, eg, if they're getting too high or too low.
-They can also show trends and patterns in your glucose levels for better diabetes control.
+A continuous glucose monitor (CGM) is a small device people with diabetes can wear that measures their glucose levels every few minutes throughout the day and night.
+The readings are sent to a receiver which can be programmed to sound alarms and send alerts if your glucose levels are outside your set target range, eg, if they're getting too high or too low.
+The information can also be used to produce reports which show trends and patterns in your glucose levels to help you get better diabetes control.
 Read more about how a CGM works.

 What are the benefits of CGMs?

 The aim of diabetes management is to keep your glucose levels in a healthy range.
-To do this well you need to monitor your blood glucose levels regularly.
-Most people use finger-prick tests with a blood glucose monitor.
-This gives you a one-off picture which is like looking at 1 photo or reading 1 page of a book.
-Because CGMs give you a continuous picture of your blood glucose levels at all times, people who use a CGM have better blood glucose control compared to using finger-prick testing alone.
+To do this well you need to monitor your glucose levels regularly.
+You can do this with finger-prick tests and a blood glucose monitor.
+This gives you a snapshot of your glucose levels at the time of the test.
+Because CGMs continuously track your glucose levels, including telling you whether the level is rising or falling, people who use a CGM often have better blood glucose management compared to using finger-prick testing.

-• You can notice and respond to falling glucose levels quickly: Most CGMs can send you or your caregiver an alert when your glucose levels get too high or low.
-This makes it much easier to act before they become a problem.
-Remember, if your blood glucose levels go very high or very low, it's important to double-check with a finger prick test before deciding to treat, especially if your symptoms don’t match the CGM readings.
-See the section below, can I stop doing finger prick checks to monitor my blood glucose if I have a CGM?
+• You can notice and respond to changing glucose levels quickly: Most CGMs can send you or your caregiver an alert when your glucose levels get too high or low.
+This makes it much easier to act before there is a problem.

-• The sensor is inserted just under your skin.
-The sensor is disposable and needs to be changed every few days.
-Some CGMs come with an applicator to make it easier to insert the sensor.
+• The sensor which a small device which sits on your skin.
+This contains a fine probe, which measures glucose levels in the tissue just under your skin, and a transmitter, which sends the glucose readings to a receiver.
+The sensor is disposable and needs to be changed every 10 to 14 days (depending on the brand).
+Some CGMs come with an applicator to make it easier to attach the sensor.

-From 1 October 2024 in Aotearoa New Zealand, Pharmac, will start funding CGMs, insulin pumps and insulin pump equipment (consumables) free of charge for people with:
+In Aotearoa New Zealand, Pharmac funds CGMs, insulin pumps and insulin pump equipment (consumables) for people with:

 • type 1 diabetes